webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 title = "Camunda 7.9.0-alpha1 Released"
 +++

-Camunda 7.9.0-alpha1 is here and it is packed with new features.
+The first alpha version of Camunda 7.9.0 is here and it is loaded with new features.
 The highlights are:

 * Internationalization of Cockpit Full (enterprise)
 * Call Activity Drill Down in Cockpit
 * Sortable and Persistent Table Columns in Cockpit and Admin
-* Activity Instance Restriction by timer period
+* Restriction of Diagram Statistics by Time Period in Cockpit (enterprise)
 * Manual User Operations in Cockpit Full (enterprise)
 * Conditional Start Event
 * Support for Wildfly 11 (enterprise)